rinti/ember-at-js/README.md

 `ember install ember-at-js`

+This addon do not automatically import the default styles for you.
+If you want the At.js default styles add:

+`app.import(app.bowerDirectory + '/At.js/dist/css/jquery.atwho.css');`

+to your `ember-cli-build.js`

 ## Running Tests

 * `npm test` (Runs `ember try:testall` to test your addon against multiple Ember versions)